rachaelallen91/furniture-style-sleuth-docs/docs/tutorials/start-the-service.md

 ---

-# Start the Furniture Style Sleuth Service
+# Start the Furniture Style Sleuth service

 After setting up your environment, follow these steps to start the local server and test that it’s running correctly.

-## Step 1: Start the Service
+## Step 1: Start the service

 1. Clone your fork and check out a test branch: